chinese-quartet/quartet-dseqc-report/README.md

 python setup.py install
 ```

-**The input files for the MultiReport is the output result of Quartet DNA-Seq pipeline**
+**The input files for the MultiReport is the output result of Quartet DNA-Seq pipeline:**
 - call-fastqc
 - call-fastqscreen
 - call-qualimap